kalepail/stellar-quest-bounties/bounties/level-2/stellar-accounts-as-a-service.md

 Endpoint info:
 Making a request to this endpoint allows users to receive information about their account address and their XLM balance.
-The Server response is a Json object.
+The Server response is a JSON object.
 ```
 ```
 POST /pay